Louisianna

 “We have an incredible amount of musical talent in Louisiana, and every year it attracts visitors from all over the world,” said Lieutenant Governor Billy Nungesser.
 “All throughout 2024 we’re going to be inviting people to come and hear our great music in person at music venues all across the state.”

-The state also participated in events such as the CMA Fest in Nashville and DC Jazz Festival in Washington D.C.
+The state participates in events such as the CMA Fest in Nashville and DC Jazz Festival in Washington D.C.
 Louisiana is also working with Louisiana-based artists on a series of social media takeovers for these talented music ambassadors to share what they love about Louisiana and what inspires their music and writing.

 Learn more about Louisiana’s music history, hear it for yourself and find out more about where you can find us as we tour the country celebrating and sharing the sounds of Louisiana.
 The “Year of Music” also coincides with the launch of the Louisiana Music Trail, which celebrates all the genres of music Louisiana has impacted, the artists of Louisiana, historical sites, music venues and more.